Georges River: Fish

 The Georges River is a popular area for recreational fishing.
 Species present in the river include bass, bream, whiting, yellowtail, jewfish and flathead.
-The river is also host to a number of commercial oyster farms.
+The river was once host to a number of commercial oyster farms.
 The upper ends of the Georges River are abundant with Bass during the summer months and during the winter months these bass migrate down to the lower ends of the river towards the salt water to breed.
 Waste water inflows to the river are carefully managed to maintain the estuarine habitat.